valory-xyz/open-autonomy/docs/index.md

 ## Where to Start

-We recommend that new users start by reading the the [_Get Started_](./get_started.md) section, which should give a general overview about how a simple {{agent_service}} is implemented with the stack.
+We recommend that new users start by reading the the [_Example of a service_](./service_example.md) section, which should give a general overview about how a simple {{agent_service}} is implemented with the stack.

 Following that introduction, the reader can proceed to explore the core concepts that make {{agent_service}}s possible, presented in the _Concepts_ section: